Fluenta One platform overview

 Process-based approach (Camunda, Pega, ServiceNow): The central element is the workflow instance.
 The system tracks how the process progresses.
 It provides strong consistency and generates automatic audit logs.
 Its limitation: it tells you how the process progressed, but not what data the decision was based on.

 Evidence-based approach (SharePoint + GRC modules, CLM platforms): The central element is the artifact (structured data package).
 Versioned, immutable data records prove the decision chain.
-Its weakness: the process itself is often weak or manually assembled.
+Its drawback: the process itself is often weak or manually assembled.

 Regulated industries need to answer all three questions simultaneously: who, how, and based on what data.